- £852 per week

 Garden: Private garden, patio and summer house with garden furniture and barbecue.

-Parking: Parking for three cars in the drive near the entrance.
+Parking: Parking for two/four cars in the drive near the entrance.

 Heating: Gas central heating.